TarynCovert/Catsanova/README.md

 # Catsanova

-This is a mobile web application that allows users to scroll through and view information, like, dislike, and get linked to cats available for adoption on Petfinder.com.
+This is an ios mobile web application that allows users to scroll through and view information, like, dislike, and get linked to cats available for adoption on Petfinder.com.
 The cats available in the application were originally pulled from the Petfinder.com API for the 94555 zip code in California and are used for demonstration purposes.

 ## Usage